PixelOS-AOSP/official_devices/API/instructions/astonc.md

 # Prerequisites:
-- Device must be running OxygenOS version 16.0.5.700,
+- Device must be running ColorOS version 16.0.5.701,
 - Flash the current build again using local install to ensure both slots have the same firmware.
 (Failing to do so will get you bricked)

 # Clean flash: